chase-miller/serilog-enrichers-exceptions/README.md

         // Or destructure exception types as you would any other type.
 You have complete control.
         .Destructure.ByTransforming<MyOtherException>(x => new
         {
+            // Manually add these common Exception props.
+Note that ByTransformingException() will do this for you. x.Data,
+            x.HResult,
+            x.Message,
+            x.Source,
+            x.StackTrace,
+            x.TargetSite,
+            Type = x.GetType(),
+            x.InnerException,

+            // props unique to MyOtherException
             x.SomeProp
         })
         // Use any Serilog destructuring hook you like, including any IDestructuringPolicy instance .Destructure.With(new MyDestructuringPolicy())
     .CreateLogger();
 ```

+Why setup destructuring within `WithExceptionDetail` instead of directly on `LoggerConfiguration`?
+There are two reasons:
+1. It ensures that all unregistered Exception types are destructured into the same object structured by registring a fallback Exception destructurer last.
+2. It provides a `CommonExceptionPropertiesDestructurer` to send to `ByTransformingException()`.
+This ensures a consistent object structure.

+#### Other Customization Examples

 Let Serilog destructure using its built-in mechanism (reflection?):